szymonrucinski/AiRoll/Readme.md

 ## Things to do:
 - [x] filter shaky and bad footage
 - [x] Train model for frames type recognition
-- [ ] Use FFT to find audio peaks and define tempo
+- [x] Use FFT to find audio peaks and define tempo
-- [ ] Cut to the rythm of music
+- [x] Cut to the rythm of music
+- [x] Test stable shot selection

 ## Room for improvement: